After treatment for children’s cancer

 Vaccinations

 Ask your consultant if your child needs any vaccinations and make sure they get them.
-For example, some treatments can mean your child loses their immunity and they may need to have their childhood vaccines again.
+Some treatments can mean your child loses their immunity and they may need to have their childhood vaccines again.
 Your GP can give any vaccinations your child needs.
 Your child’s consultant will write to your child’s GP to arrange this.

-At some stage your child will be transitioned to adult services for long-term follow up and to treat any side effects that may arise following cancer treatment.
-The medical team in the hospital will help navigate this transition.
+At some stage your child will be moved (transitioned) to adult services for long-term follow up and to treat any side-effects that may arise following cancer treatment.
+The medical team in the hospital will help navigate this move.
+You can also get more information on moving to adult services at www.steppingup.ie

 Feeling anxious before appointments